Symmetric Homology of Algebras: A Second Spectral Sequence

 \subsection{Filtering by Degree}

-Consider a filtration $\mathscr{G}_*$ of $\widetilde{\mathscr{Y}}_*$ given by,
+Consider a filtration $\mathscr{F}_*$ of $C_*(\mathrm{Epi}\Delta S,\, B_*^{sym}I)$ given by,

-Observe that $\mathscr{G}_*$ filters the complex by degree of $Y \in B^{sym}_*I$.
-The only face map that can potentially change the degree of $Y$ is $d_0$, and since all morphisms are epic, $d_0$ can only reduce the degree.
-Thus, $\mathscr{G}_*$ is compatible with the differential of $\widetilde{\mathscr{Y}}_*$.
-The filtration quotients are easily described:
+$\mathscr{F}_*$ filters the complex by the {\it length} of $x \in B^{sym}_*I$.
+Here, length refers to the number of tensor components of $x$.
+Tensors of $B^{sym}_{m_0}I$ are considered to have length $m_0 + 1$.
+The only face map that can potentially change the length of $x$ is $d_0$, and since all morphisms are epic, $d_0$ can only reduce the length.
+Thus, $\mathscr{F}_*$ is compatible with the differential.
+The filtration quotients are easily described.
+The non-zero chains are those corresponding to $p = m_0$.
+In other words, the length of $x$ is exactly $p+1$. $E^0$ splits into a direct sum based on the product of $x_i$'s in $u = (x_0, \ldots, x_p) \in X^{p+1}$.
+For $u \in X^{p+1}$, let $P_u$ be the set of all distinct permutations of $u$.
+Then,